vbem/multi-runners/README.md

 ./mr.bash list
 ```

-To check the *Local Proxy* works well in your runners' process, you can add a simple workflow `.github/workflows/test-local-proxy.yml` in your repo.
+To check the *Local Proxy* works well in your runners' process, you can add a simple workflow `.github/workflows/test-local-proxy.yml` in your repository.
 If `icanhazip.com` was configured as a following-to-remote domain, the workflow run will print outbound public IP of *VM-B*.
 ```yaml
 ---
 name: Test Local Proxy works in my self-hosted runners